Western Michigan University

 - B.M,.
 University of Toronto

-Gwendolynn (Wendy) Rose is associate professor of bassoon at Western Michigan University where she teaches bassoon, chamber music, and music theory, and is chair of the woodwind area.
-She has served on the faculty at the Interlochen Arts Camp, the Hot Springs Music Festival, the National Music Camp (Parry Sound, Ontario, Canada), and was invited to teach at the InterHarmony Music Festival in Tuscany, Italy in summer 2013.
-Rose was recently awarded the WMU College of Fine Arts Dean’s Teaching Award, and has mentored many students who have gone on to prestigious graduate programs and positions in schools, colleges and orchestras.
-Her students have attended summer festivals in the US, Canada, Latin America and Europe, and one of her students recently won first prize in the Young Artist Competition of the International Double Reed Society (IDRS).
-Previous teaching positions were at the University of Michigan, Wayne State University, and the University of Windsor.
+Professor of Bassoon at Western Michigan University, Gwendolynn (Wendy) Rose teaches bassoon, chamber music, and music theory, and has served as Woodwind Area Chair.
+She has been on the faculty at the Interlochen Arts Camp All-State Orchestra Program and is currently the Woodwind Coordinator for the Adult Chamber Music Camp.
+She also taught and performed at the Hot Springs Music Festival (Hot Springs, AR), the National Music Camp (Parry Sound, Ontario, Canada) and was invited to teach at the InterHarmony Music Festival (Tuscany, Italy).
+Rose was recently awarded the WMU College of Fine Arts prestigious Dean’s Teaching Award, and has mentored many students who have gone on to prominent graduate programs and positions in schools, colleges and orchestras.
+Her students have attended summer festivals in the United States, Canada, Latin America, and Europe, and one of her undergraduate students was awarded first prize in the 2013 Young Artist Competition of the International Double Reed Society (IDRS).
+Frequently invited to present master classes at colleges and universities in the United States and abroad, she taught most recently at conservatories in Ho Chi Minh City, Vietnam, Bogota, Colombia as well as Wuhan and Chengdu, China.

-Rose received degrees in bassoon performance from the University of Toronto and the University of Michigan, where her principal teachers were David Carroll, Hugh Cooper, Christopher Millard, Christopher Weait, and Richard Beene.
-She also holds a diploma in piano performance from the Royal Conservatory of Music in Toronto.
-Rose plays Heckel bassoon #6773.
+Rose received degrees in bassoon performance from the University of Toronto (B.M.) and the University of Michigan (M.M., D.M.A.) where her principal teachers were David Carroll, Christopher Weait, Christopher Millard, Hugh Cooper, and Richard Beene.
+In addition, she holds a diploma in piano performance from the Royal Conservatory of Music (Toronto, Canada).
+Dr Rose plays Heckel bassoon #6773.
+She resides in Kalamazoo, Michigan with her husband Brad Smith (an oboe and English horn player) their son Alex (a cellist and singer), and their dog Zane.